Alaska

 • the physician or physician assistant requests that the person consent to sending a copy of all records of the encounter to the person’s primary care provider if the prescribing physician or physician assistant is not the person’s primary care provider and, if the person consents, the physician or physician assistant sends the records to the person’s primary care provider.

-Physicians are prohibited from prescribing medications based solely on a patient-supplied history received by telephone, FAX, or electronic format.
+• providing treatment, rendering a diagnosis, or prescribing medications based solely on a patient-supplied history that a physician licensed in this state received by telephone, facsimile, or electronic format

 • For use in emergency treatment;